kjappelbaum/oximachinetool/README.md

 # tools-barebone

-Tools-barebone is a framework implemented in Python using Flask Jinja2 templates.
+Tools-barebone is a framework to develop and deploy small web apps, implemented in Python using Flask Jinja2 templates.
-It can be used as an starting point to develop new tools for [Materials Cloud Tools section](https://www.materialscloud.org/work/tools/options).
+It can be used as an starting point to develop new tools for the [Materials Cloud Tools section](https://www.materialscloud.org/work/tools/options).

 It provides:

-* Common layout used for every tool in Materials cloud
+* A common layout used for every tool in Materials cloud
-* Materials Cloud theme
+* the Materials Cloud theme
 * Common REST API endpoints
-* Common widgets e.g. file upload functionality
+* Common widgets, e.g., file upload functionality
 * Web server settings
-* Scripts to deploy tool in docker container
+* Scripts to deploy the tool in a docker container

 ## Prerequisites